palmoff/FM_dylib_checker/README.md

 ## FM dylib checker

-This command line utility was designed to check dylib hijack vulnarability of FileMaker Pro under macOS
+This utility was designed to check dylib hijack vulnarability of FileMaker Pro under macOS

 More details in this article:
 https://fm-security.com/posts/dylib/